 - Students with a strong math background who want a theory-based introduction to probability should take STT 203

-- Training in at least two research methodologies*, selected from the following:
+- Training in at least two of the four research methodologies*, selected from the following:

-- Introduction to fMRI: imaging, computational analysis and neural representation
+- BCS 513: Introduction to fMRI: imaging, computational analysis and neural representation

 - Supervised research throughout the program